-I'm a 46 yr old lesbian that has been in a relationship for 4 yrs.
-This relationship has had elements of abuse and I am in the process of terminating.
-My question is: How do you draw the line between co-dependency and caring for someone -wanting to do things to see them feel better or happy?
+I'm a 46-year-old lesbian that has been in a relationship for 4 years.
+This relationship has had elements of abuse and I am in the process of terminating it.
+My question is: How do you draw the line between co-dependency and caring for someone, and wanting to do things to see them feel better or happy?
 Is "wanting" the keyword here?

 I am sorry to hear about your breakup.
 They are always painful even if it is for the best and if there are elements of abuse then it is for the best.
 However, you brought up a great question and one of my favorite topics.

 You are also right that the issue is between wanting and needing.
 It is great to help, but it can be risky as well.
 Ask yourself these questions before helping.
 Do I really want to help?
 Will that help be appreciated?
 Is this an equal and respectful relationship where they help me at times?
 Would it be better for the person to help themselves this time and do they have the skill to do it.
 Will they accept "no" if you don't want to or don't have the time?
 Is the relationship basically equal?
 If you answer "yes" to all these and periodically want to help then great.
 If any of these are "no" then don't.